BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### Spread operator

-The *spread operator (\*)* is a special operator that allows unwrapping existing collections on the call site and passing the collection elements to variadic functions.
+The *spread operator (\*)* is a special operator that allows unwrapping existing collections on the call site and passing the elements from these collections to variadic functions.

 ```Kotlin
 fun printElements(vararg elements: Int) {